drgarcia1986/simple-settings/docs/index.md

 ### [NEXT_RELEASE]
 * `configure` method now update settings in dynamic settings.
 * On get setting value in dynamic setting update local settings with this value.
+* Auto casting value in dynamic storage to using complex types.

 ### [0.8.1] - 2016-06-04
 * Fix instalation with `database` extra requires.